THE VERY SHORTEST BIO:

 SHORT BIO:

 Sarah Aronson began writing for kids and teens when someone in an exercise class dared her to try.
-Since then, she has earned an MFA in Writing for Children and Young Adults and published the following books for kids and teens: Head Case, Beyond Lucky, and Believe, a young MG series, The Wish List as well as Just Like Rube Goldberg, illustrated by Robert Neubecker, Brand New Bubbe, illustrated by Ariel Landy.
-Her picture book biography of Bella Abzug, called Abzuglutely!: Battling, Bellowing Bella Abzug (Calkins Creek, Astra Publishing, with amazing illustrations by Andrea d’Aquino) hits the shelves in October 2024!
+Since then, she has earned an MFA in Writing for Children and Young Adults and published a variety of books for kids and teens from Head Case, to Beyond Lucky, The Wish List series, as well as Just Like Rube Goldberg, illustrated by Robert Neubecker, Brand New Bubbe, illustrated by Ariel Landy, and Abzuglutely!: Battling, Bellowing Bella Abzug, illustrated by Andrea D’Aquino.

-When Sarah is not writing or reading (or making great soup or riding her bike), she is talking to readers about creativity, writing, social action, and of course, sparkle power!
-She loves working with other writers in one of her classes at the amazing Highlights Foundation, SCBWI, or Writers on the Net.
+When Sarah is not writing or reading (or making great soup or riding her bike along Lake Michigan), she is talking to readers about creativity, writing, social action, and of course, sparkle power!
+She loves working with other writers one on one or in one of her classes at the amazing Highlights Foundation.
 Warning: When she gets really excited, she makes funny faces and talks with her hands.
 Don’t be shocked if she talks about the power of play.

 In March 2024, Sarah was awarded the Prairie Writer Award for contributions to literature and literacy.
 She lives in Chicago, Illinois.